MOVZX/Transmission-Magnet/README.md

 -   **Transmission RPC URL:** The full URL for your Transmission RPC endpoint.
 -   **Add Paused:** If enabled, new torrents will be added in a paused state.
 -   **Notifications:** If enabled, a desktop notification will be shown on success or error.
+-   **Torrent File Support:** If enabled, the extension will intercept clicks on `.torrent` file links.
+-   **Enable Authentication:** If enabled, you can provide a username and password to authenticate with your Transmission client.

 ## License